Flavour of the Month: No Tricks, Just Treats!

 This month, in celebration of Halloween, we’ve made two recipes to share with your friends.
 No tricks, just treats!
 A delicious alternative for when you’ve just slightly grown out of wandering your neighbourhood collecting sweets 👻🎃

-Our first Halloween treat, using seasonal butternut squash, will keep you warm this Autumn 🍂🍁 and is perfect to make in big batches and freeze.
-Our second sweet recipe is great fun to make with young kids, or for sharing with friends at a party.
+Our first Halloween treat is Butternut Squash Soup, made with seasonal vegetables.
+It will keep you warm this Autumn 🍂🍁 and is perfect to make in big batches and freeze.
+Our second is a sweet treat, Malteaser Halloween Spider Cookies, which are great fun to make with young kids, or for sharing with friends at a party.
 Enjoy!

 What’s in Season in October?